 In order to comply with the Quarantine Act students and their co-arriving family members are required to have a quarantine plan, which includes self-isolation for a period of 14 days.
 In order to support this requirement please see below for information about dedicated quarantine accommodations in our residence buildings.

 Carleton University is strongly encouraging all international students and if necessary their co-arriving family members to complete their 14-day mandatory quarantine requirement on-campus in our residence buildings.
+Please note: Carleton University Residence has reached quarantine booking capacity and it’s currently accepting bookings for March 2021.

 For students in quarantine in an off-campus location, please be advised that Carleton University does not inspect nor affiliate with any off-campus property.
 Please visit the Landlord Tenant Board for more information regarding your rights as a tenant.